IshanTaldekar/Mapping-utility-Xipiter-2019/README.md

 # Mapping Utility

 This is a segment of the autonomous UAV navigation code that I authored for XIPITER.
-I used this code segment to visualize the flight path my algorithm generated.
-(Basemap is now deprecated)
+I used this code segment to visualize the flight path my algorithm generated (Basemap is now deprecated).